zanata/zanata-docker-files/zanata-server/README.md

 ./runapp.sh
 ```

-It will not only start the Zanata, but also invokes data and database (MariaDB or MySQL) containers if they are not already running.
+If the data containers are not running, this will start the data containers as well.
 See `rundb.sh` for the invocation detail.